 Shockingly, for example, 66% of African grey parrots like the one pictured above die in transit.

-And poachers often kill protective otter parents, so they can capture their young before selling them on.
+And poachers often kill adult otters protecting their young, so they can capture the younger animals before selling them.

 Get a domesticated pet instead

 We know people often purchase exotic pets because they’re animal lovers.
-Animals bring joy to our lives, so it’s understandable that we’d want them to be part of our home.
+Animals bring joy to our lives, so it’s understandable that we’d want them to be part of our homes.

 Many exotic pet owners, however, are unaware of the daily suffering their animals endure.